| |

 Our seventh week,

-We went out Monday morning and set up our pup tents, but we never slept
+There had been a rather huge snowstorm over the weekend.
+We went out to the field Monday morning and set up our pup tents in deep snow and on frozen ground, but we never slept

-all that week nightime temperatures in south central New Jersey plummeted into the low single digits and to below zero.
+in them.
+All that week nightime temperatures in south central New Jersey plummeted into the low single digits and to below zero.
 So, the decision was made to bring us

 back to the barracks each night.